thellimist/bitses/_analyses/mithril-demiculus.md

 1. Our team have foreseen that  like/view for like/view might happens, so we have our solution to this.
 2. We are building our own Mithril Ecosystem, and Lit is just the first product for it, so currently we are focusing on our to-do projects.
 3. Use BTC/ETH/LTC as a payment method is also good.
 And we believe MITH will become  a great option for everyone to pay for their daily life, too :)
-*Our founder once said that “There will only be three crypto coin in the future: BTC, ETH, and MITH” :D
+*Our fonder once said that “There will only be three crypto coin in the future: BTC, ETH, and MITH” :D